AIMultipleAIMultiple

 Please note that we did not make any further prompting to create a working API, since it will harm the objectivity of this task.

-App building benchmark results
+App building benchmark methodology

 Our prompt: